Skip to content

 What Are Passkeys?

-Windows can save these passkeys on your device when you use Windows Hello.
-Once saved, you just need your face, fingerprint, or PIN to sign in.
+Windows can save these passkeys on your device when you use Windows Hello, a feature that uses your face, fingerprint, or PIN to sign in.
+Once saved, you only need one of these to log in.

-Follow these simple steps to turn passkey autofill on or off for apps:
+Follow these steps to turn passkey autofill on or off for apps:

 In the Settings window, click Privacy & security on the left side menu.